teppokoivula/ImportTool/README.md

 			'notes' => 'title,first_name,last_name,date_of_birth,email',
 ```

-Import proifles can specify "hooks" array key to hook into predefined parts of the import process (before_import_page, import_page, after_import_page).
+Import profiles can specify "hooks" array key to hook into predefined parts of the import process (before_import_page, import_page, after_import_page).
 Here's an example of the hooks syntax:

 ```php
 	'profiles' => [